 It's never too early to read to your baby.
 As soon as your baby is born, he or she starts learning.
 Just by talking to, playing with, and caring for your baby every day, you help your baby develop language skills necessary to become a reader.
 By reading with your baby, you foster a love of books and reading right from the start.
 The tips below offer some fun ways you can help your child become a happy and confident reader.
 Try a new tip each week.
 See what works best for your child.

-These tips for parents of babies are also available as a one-page handout to download and print.
+These tips for parents of babies are also available to download and print:

 Snuggle up with a book

 When you hold your baby close and look at a book together, your baby will enjoy the snuggling and hearing your voice as well as the story.
 Feeling safe and secure with you while looking at a book builds your baby's confidence and love of reading.

 Books with bright and bold or high-contrast illustrations are easier for young babies to see, and will grab their attention.
 Books made of cloth or soft plastic (for the bathtub) or "board books" with sturdy cardboard pages are easier for a baby to handle.